 (b) Monetary penalty assessments or other commission administrative actions; or

 (c) Commission proceedings to cancel the company's certificate.
-(3) Operating after certificate is canceled.
+(4) Operating after certificate is canceled – auto transportation company.
 A company that continues to operate after the commission cancels the company's certificate is subject to:

 (a) Misdemeanor or gross misdemeanor citations, for which the company must appear in district court; and

 (b) Enforcement proceedings in superior court.

+(5) Operating while certificate is suspended or canceled – charter party or excursion service carriers.

+(a) Operations includes advertising or soliciting, offering or entering into an agreement to provide such service.

+(b) Each advertisement reproduced, broadcast or displayed via a particular medium constitutes a separate violation.

+(c) Any person who engages in the business of a charter party carrier or excursion service carrier in violation of subsection (2)(a) of this section is subject to a penalty of up to five thousand dollars per violation.

 [Statutory Authority: RCW 80.01.040, 81.04.160, 81.12.050, 81.68.030, and 81.70.270.
 WSR 06-13-006 (General Order No. R-533, Docket No. TC-020497), § 480-30-246, filed 6/8/06, effective 7/9/06.]

+480-30-XXX

+Liquor Permit Required

+A charter party carrier or excursion service carrier operating a party bus must be in compliance with the requirements of Substitute Senate Bill 5362, 64th Legislature, 2015 Regular Session, Section 8.

+A charter party carrier or excursion service carrier operating a party bus must be in compliance with RCW Title 66.

+A copy of the liquor permit obtained by any party under RCW Title 66 must be maintained with the contract of carriage for at least six months from the ending date of the trip.